 2.8.1 Challenges for synthesis and prediction

-Synthesis at HBR has been conducted through iterative analysis of long-term observations, results from plot and watershed experiments, simulation models, theory and comparative analyses.
+Synthesis at HBR has been conducted through iterative analysis of theory, long-term observations, results from plot and watershed experiments, simulation models, and comparative analyses.
 These approaches are synergistic, enabling us to improve understanding of how multiple aspects of the northern hardwood forest at HBR have changed over time, and to make projections of ecosystem response to future change.
 Our predictions have not always been accurate.
-For example, our ideas about how watershed N exports change with forest succession have been off the mark, but this stimulated new hypotheses, new measurements, and improved models.
-This iterative synthesis fosters comprehensive understanding of a complex system.
+For example, existing ideas about soil formation processes in upland landscapes have been elaborated by our observations of relationships between water table fluctuations and podsolization processes, leading to new models and measurements of solute flux in headwater catchments (ref?).
+Expanding the scale of these observations will likely reveal additional key processes.
+This iterative…

 Over the next six years, we propose to address several significant synthesis, integration and prediction challenges:

-How will legacies of past air pollution, particularly depletion of exchangeable cations and accumulation of sulfur and nitrogen in the soil, affect the future functioning of forest and stream ecosystems?
+How will legacies of air pollution, particularly depletion of exchangeable cations and accumulation of sulfur and nitrogen in the soil, affect the future functioning of forest and stream ecosystems?
 Our long term data indicate that depletion of Ca from decades of acid deposition has affected forest growth, stream chemistry, ecosystem N cycling and soil C storage.
 In addition, the continued decline of air pollution, coupled with depleted reservoirs of base cations in the soil, is producing extremely dilute streamwater.
 How quickly will forest ecosystems recover from acid deposition?
 How dilute will streamwater become and how will this affect stream biota?
 To address these patterns we will conduct simulations of the potential response of HBR watersheds to anticipated future decreases in atmospheric deposition using PnET-BGC, examining the rate, extent, and timing of soil and stream recovery.
 We will also convene a task group to look across the fields of soil chemistry, hydrology, vegetation physiology and dynamics, and animal population studies to synthesize the knowledge of the impacts of soil base cation depletion, using geochemical tracers, mass balances, long-term trends, and simulation modeling.

 What are the soil, microbial and vegetation processes that have permitted nitrogen export in stream water in the reference watershed to remain low despite continued N pollution and cessation of biomass accumulation in the watershed forest?
 One of the most vexing mysteries in the long-term records at HBR is the decline in watershed N exports despite continued N inputs from the atmosphere and the lack of N accumulation in forest biomass.
 We will use new insights from our work on mineral soil N retention and gaseous N loss in combination with data on soil C and N pools, microbial activity, hydrologic fluxes, climate, atmospheric deposition, and biomass trends to quantify the N sinks in our conceptual model (FIG. 12) and elucidate the controls on N loss from the ecosystem.
 We will synthesize this information using mass-balance budgeting, process constraints derived from stable isotope data, and trend analysis of N export from reference and manipulated watersheds.
 The new knowledge will be used to improve the mineral soil N exchange and denitrification modules in the PnET-SOM model, which will allow us to extrapolate to longer time and scales simulate disturbances such as harvesting and climate change.